ldlinnell/dataviz-project-template-proposal/README.md

  * Question 1: How many intentional homicides have been committed against males versus females per each country?
  * Question 2: How many crimes happen per country?
 What type of crime?
  * Question 3: Does this imply that certain countries there is more violence against women?
 If so, Which?
- * Question 4: Do the homicide rates change per year? - CHANGE - What are the most recent rates for each type of crime per country?
+ * Question 4: Do the homicide rates change per year? - CHANGE - What are the rates for each type of crime per country in 2017 (the most recent year)?

 ## Sketches
 [![image](https://user-images.githubusercontent.com/85960143/134443192-fee2e59d-b0e0-4e5d-bd69-84579302c547.png)